niqumu/niqumu/README.md

 My name is Chloe, and I'm an 18-year-old developer from Canada.
 I'm interested in game development, as well as low level development and cybersecurity.
 I'm most comfortable in Java, C, and C++, and I'm working on learning Rust.

 Some notable projects of mine:
-- **Aulavik**, a very work-in-progress POSIX-like kernel written in C
+- **[Aulavik](https://github.com/niqumu/Aulavik)**, a tiny POSIX-like kernel written in C
+- **[nadeshiko](https://nadeshiko.io)**, a modern Hypixel stats viewer
 - A **Hypixel SkyBlock clone** with damage calculation, skills, stats, and more.
 - (WIP) **Citadel**, a 1.20 Minecraft RPG loosely based on Runescape with combat mechanics from Honkai: Star Rail
-- (WIP) **Nadeshiko**, a modern Hypixel stats viewer

 I've been programming since I was in elementary school, having began to take it more seriously over COVID-19, where I picked up my interests in both game development and kernel development.
-I'm also interested in Graphic Design and the artistic side of development, having taken three years of formal education in the field of graphic design.
+I'm also interested in graphic design and the artistic side of development, having taken three years of formal education in the field.

-Outside of programming, I mainly enjoy photography and music, two things that I'm very passionate about.
+Outside of programming, I enjoy music, photography, and learning new things.